-Stillwell v.
-680 Broadway Master, LLC (a subsidiary of Urbn Leaf)
+Jeffery Stillwell v.
+680 Broadway Master, LLC

-On December 23, 2021, Urbn Leaf received a Summons and Complaint filed by Stillwell in Monterey County Superior Court alleging certain violations of labor and employment law.
-680 Broadway Master LLC entered into a stipulation with Claimant to refer the matter to binding arbitration.
-On September 21, 2021, Claimant refiled the matter in arbitration.
+On December 23, 2021, Urbn Leaf received a summons and complaint filed by former employee Jeffery Stillwell ("Stillwell") in Monterey County Superior Court alleging certain violations of labor and employment law.
+680 Broadway Master LLC entered into a stipulation with Stillwell to refer the matter to binding arbitration.
+On September 21, 2021, Stillwell refiled the matter in arbitration.
 This matter is currently in the discovery phase.
 It is the intent of the Company to prevail in this matter.

 Bubba Likes Tortillas, LLC v.
 New Origins Management, Inc., San Diego Alternative Treatment Center Cooperative d.b.a.
-Southwest Patient Group, Wayne Alexander Scherer, Rezwan H. Kwan, and Does 1-100
+Southwest Patient Group, Wayne Alexander Scherer, Rezwan H. Kwan

-In 2021, Urbn Leaf received a Summons and Complaint filed by Bubba Likes Tortillas, LLC alleging violations of the contract between the parties.
+In 2021, Urbn Leaf received a summons and complaint filed by Bubba Likes Tortillas, LLC alleging violations of the contract between the parties.
 Southwest Patient Group changed its name to Uprooted Inc. and was subsequently acquired by UL Holdings Inc. These claims occurred prior to UL Holdings Inc. acquiring Uprooted Inc. It is the intent of the Company to prevail in this matter.